kasir-barati/react/.github/docs/components.md

 > [!NOTE]
 >
-> React wraps your entire app in a component called `StrictMode`.
+> ReactJS wraps your entire app in a component called `StrictMode`.
 This component will render your components twice, thus ensuring that none of your components have any side effect (are impure).

 > [!IMPORTANT]
 >